 Alright, let's get right into it.
 For long-term wilderness living, the primary concerns for gear selection is effectiveness, durability and the ability to be maintained in the field.
-They can be divided into categories; food, water, fire, clothing, shelter, tools, materials, maintenance, medical and knowledge.
+They can be divided into categories; food, water, fire, clothing, shelter, containers, tools, materials, maintenance, medical/hygiene and knowledge.
 In this post I'll cover food and related items.

 Provisions should be primarily pemmican, jerky and salt.
 Carbohydrate sources generally cannot be found in temperate or northern climates in any substantial quantities.
 To avoid the lull in energy that comes with shifting your energy source from carbs to fat, it is best in my opinion to already be in a ketogenic state and be highly efficient at utilizing fat for energy.
 Salt is of extreme importance, without it you'll be far less energetic or strong.

 Vegetable foods are not necessary for health, but if one desires them, they can be found in your local environment.
 They are not worth the weight to carry them in.
 Seeds though have their place.
 Having a wilderness garden has a lot of benefits.
 Not only can you supplement your gathering, you can also grow bait for hunting and trapping purposes.
 That's my main interest in gardening.

 Now for the procurement of food.
 As I stated before, my opinion is that animals are food, plants are medicine.
 One's attention should be on making meat, all other activities are to support this goal.
 One needs to succeed, not suffer.
 Primitive methods for hunting, trapping and fishing should not be solely relied upon.